AlienHoboken/CaspioTools/README.md

 CaspioTools
 ===========

-CaspioTools is a toolchain for the Caspio Web Services API that is meant to aid in application development speed and robustness when using the Caspio platform.
+CaspioTools is a PHP toolchain for the Caspio Web Services API that is meant to aid in application development speed and robustness when using the Caspio platform.

 CaspioTools effectively abstracts away the usage of the Caspio Web Servies API so that you can spend more time developing your application and less time learning a new API system.